 My advice would be, don’t get too wrapped up in numbers, concentrate on building an engaged list of people who see you as an expert and value what you have to say.

 Should I Have A Blog Or A Newsletter?

 if you do a search for ‘life coach websites’, this is what you see.

-Not only am I the number one result after the adverts, but I have already snagged the rich snippet (that’s the box with the image that Google presents as what it thinks is the best result) and that brings a lot of traffic to Coach the Life Coach.
+Not only am I the number one result after the adverts (at the timeof writing this post), but I had already snagged the featured snippet (that’s the box with the image that Google presents as what it thinks is the best result) and that brings a lot of traffic to Coach the Life Coach.